OpenTelemetry GenAI Semantic Conventions: Instrument LLM Apps

 Adopting the spec is necessary, not sufficient.
 The gaps that matter, especially for anyone using telemetry for security rather than just performance:

 - Identity and delegation context.
 The conventions standardize what model operation happened, not on whose authority.
 In an agentic system the security-relevant question is which principal an action was taken for and which delegation chain authorized it.
 That context — user identity, the originating request, the authorization scope of a tool call — is not in the GenAI conventions.
 You add it via the general OpenTelemetry attributes and your own conventions, and it is the single most valuable thing to put on an agent/tool span.
+We treat this missing layer as its own subject in the agent authority gap as an observability problem.

 - Semantic safety signals.
 Guardrail verdicts, injection-detection scores, PII-classification results on inputs and outputs — none of this is in the GenAI spec.
 It is application-specific, and you emit it as your own attributes.
 The conventions give you the skeleton; the safety telemetry is yours to define.
+For why that custom telemetry matters most in agent-to-agent flows, see why embedding-based defenses fail in multi-agent LLMs.

 - Stability.
 Development status means attribute names can change between releases.
 This is the operational risk, and the next section is how to manage it.